 Training is a key element for raising the awareness, competence and knowledge about safety matters.
 All employees must have basic training in general health and safety in addition to their task specific training to gain professionalism.
-All workers handling chemicals and especially enzymes should also have training in the potential hazards arising from different chemicals used (such as products containing enzymes) and the appropriate precautions to take when working with these substances.
-Chemical safety related training should include information about the right working methods with chemicals, specific hazards and how to protect against those for example with personal protective equipment.
-Also, chemical product label warnings should be trained as well as potential cross reactions of chemicals present in workplace.
-Emergency response instructions should be trained in case of an accident.
-All necessary information for workplace specific chemical safety training can be found from the safety data sheet (SDS) of each product used.

-Training must also be organized for others who may be exposed on site (such as maintenance personnel, external contractors), and should include background information on hazards, standard instructions and emergency instructions.
-Everyone attending the site for the first time should be informed and/or trained about the basics of chemical safety during their induction.
+All workers handling chemicals and especially enzymes should also have training in the potential hazards arising from different chemicals used (such as enzymes) and the appropriate precautions to take when working with these substances.
+Training must also be organised for others who may be exposed on site (such as maintenance personnel, external contractors etc.), and should include background information on hazards, standard instructions and emergency instructions.
+Everyone attending the site for the first time should be informed and/or trained about the basics of chemical safety during their introduction.
 Training should then be continued over time on a regular basis, and always when significant changes to processes or chemicals used are made.

-From the health perspective it is important to inform everyone who might be exposed about hazards, such as respiratory sensitisers.
-For example, standard operational procedures (SOPs)

-should be communicated to all staff so that they understand how, as well as why, they should avoid any unnecessary exposure.
+From the health perspective, it is important to inform everyone who might be exposed about hazards, such as respiratory sensitisers.
+For example, standard operational procedures should be communicated to all staff so that they understand how, as well as why, they should avoid any unnecessary exposure.
 Even small things such as the correct way to handle empty chemical containers can make a big difference.
 Other important training subjects include possible symptoms of respiratory allergy, correct handling of spillages and cleaning situations as well as emergency situation procedures.

 After basic training has been covered, more task specific training should be given.
-This should also cover the usage and maintenance of personal protective equipment (PPE): for example, how to dress, undress, cleaning and contain PPE's properly; and the key elements of how to maintain PPE's; including cleaning and checking their condition for wear and tear.
+This should also cover the usage and maintenance of PPE: for example, how to dress, undress and contain PPE's properly; and the key elements of how to maintain PPE's; including cleaning and checking their condition for wear and tear.
 Following the basic training for PPE it is essential for everyone to have the opportunity to test the effectiveness and the actual level of protection that the equipment gives.
-This can be done by fit testing of respiratory protective equipment and practice in a controlled environment.
+This can be done by fit testing of RPE and practice in a controlled environment.